bakdata/streams-bootstrap/docs/docs/user/testing.md

 # Testing

-The `streams-bootstrap` Testing Framework provides a comprehensive set of tools for testing Kafka Streams and Producer applications.
-This framework simplifies both unit and integration testing by providing test abstractions that handle Kafka infrastructure setup, Schema Registry integration, and consumer group verification.
+The `streams-bootstrap` Testing tools provide a comprehensive set of utilities for testing Kafka Streams and Producer applications.
+These tools simplify both unit and integration testing by providing test abstractions that handle Kafka infrastructure setup, Schema Registry integration, and consumer group verification.

-The framework supports testing with real Kafka clusters using TestContainers, mock Schema Registry for schema-aware testing, and utilities for verifying application behavior and consumer group states.
+Testing is supported with real Kafka clusters using TestContainers, mock Schema Registry for schema-aware testing, and utilities for verifying application behavior and consumer group states.

 ## Core Testing Components